 With better pet care through balanced healthy diets and proper vaccination & titer schedules, our four-legged companions are living longer than ever before–and that longevity leads to more dogs potentially being diagnosed with some form of cancer sometime in their life.

 Early warning signs of cancer in dogs are similar to discovery in people.
 While petting or grooming your dog you feel a lump or a bump, see a wound that doesn’t heal, notice an enlarged swollen lymph node, or observe lameness in your dog’s normal activity level–all are classic signs for the presence of a potential cancerous growth.
 But sometimes there are little or no warning signs.
 So anytime your pet isn’t feeling well, or there’s something abnormal or not quite right for an extended period of time, you should seek the advice of a veterinary oncologist.

 Receiving a diagnosis of cancer in your beloved Best Friend can be a very scary, confusing, heart-wrenching time for loving pet parents.
 Knowing the best treatment option for your dog’s condition leads many pet parents to being over-whelmed and understandably, indecisive, about the best course of action to take next.

-While treatment options for canine cancer still include the traditional invasive style interventions like surgery, radiation therapy and chemotherapy, there is an ever growing interest in the use of cannabis extracts as a clinical treatment for many canine cancers.
+While treatment options for canine cancer still include the traditional invasive style interventions like surgery, radiation therapy and chemotherapy, there is an ever growing interest in the use of cannabis extracts and hemp CBD oil as a clinical treatment for many canine cancers.

 When it comes to cancer treatment, the cannabis plant may have an amazing impact when used in concert with traditional therapies.
 Cancer cells can become extremely sensitive to THC and CBD after being exposed to radiation or chemotherapy.
 But beyond simply helping with the nausea of chemotherapy, there is strong scientific evidence of a deeper benefit of using cannabis with conventional therapies.